-Oslo Airport's (OSL) Aerodrome Manual is available electronically to relevant personnel in both English and Norwegian.
-The content is structured according to Reg (EU) No 139/2014, ADR.OR.E.005/AMC3 Aerodrome manual.
+Oslo Airport's (OSL) Aerodrome Manual is available electronically to relevant personnel in English.
+The content is structured according to Reg (EU) No 139/2014, AMC3 ADR.OR.E.005 Aerodrome manual.
 Users are responsible for ensuring the validity of printed versions.